Quarezz/DFBehaviors/README.md

 ## Author

-Digitalforms, bieleckicezary@gmail.com
+Cezary Bielecki, bieleckicezary@gmail.com

 ## License

 DFBehaviors is available under the MIT license.
 See the LICENSE file for more info.
+Also it is always nice if you let me know that you are using my pod in commercial project :-)